To start a proxy server use the toggle for the appropriate proxy on the home screen.

 The graphs reflect the percentage of max received vs. max sent (outer), the percentage of current received vs. current sent (middle) and the percentage of total received vs. total sent (inner) where received is displayed in green and sent in red.

 You can change the IP Address that a proxy binds to in the settings.
 Tap on the IP Address for options.

 Note: Only the currently assigned IP Addresses of the device are available as well as 0.0.0.0.
 If you would like to use a different IP Address please search, on your favorite search engine, for “android change ip address”.

 You can also change the port that a proxy runs on.
 Tap on the port to change.

 Note: Some devices will not let you run a proxy on a port lower than 1024 without root permissions.
 For ease of use please use ports 1025 to 65535 inclusive.

 To start the proxy when your device starts up you can enable or disable this using the toggle.

-You can enable basic authentication for the HTTP proxy.
+You can enable basic authentication for the HTTP proxy and Socks proxy.
 You will need to provide a non-empty username and a non-empty password for this to work.

 You can enable More Secure for the Socks proxy.
 This will switch off the Socks4 proxy while leaving the Socks5 proxy running.
 Socks4 allows authentication using a username only.
 Socks5 however is more secure by using both the username and password.